Jim Evolve CEO at a desk with a laptop and coffee. Headline reads: "Being Found vs Being Chosen: The Real Goal of Modern Search

 • What outcome do we actually want from search?

 Once those answers exist, SEO, content, websites, and ads all start pointing in the same direction.
+And suddenly, being found starts turning into being chosen.

 The Bottom Line

 Visibility gets you in the room.
+Clarity gets you the business.

 If your digital presence is focused only on being found, you’ll always feel like you’re doing more work than you should for the results you’re getting.